Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

 Artisan Demonstrations

-Results: What 2,500 Shots with a 50mm Revealed
+What 2,500 Shots with a 50mm Taught Me

 Post-Processing Workflow for High-Volume Event Photography

-2. Initial Cull: Star rating system in Lightroom (1 hour for 2,500 images)
+2. Initial cull: Star rating system in Lightroom (1 hour for 2,500 images)

-5. Fine-Tuning: Individual adjustments for hero shots (top 100 images)
+5. Fine-tuning: Individual adjustments for hero shots (top 100 images)

-Standard Festival Photography Package:
+Standard Festival Photography Package

-• Immediate Social Media: 10-15 edited highlights within 24 hours
+• Immediate social media: 10-15 edited highlights within 24 hours

-• Full Gallery: 300-500 curated images within one week
+• Full gallery: 300-500 curated images within one week

-• Multiple Formats: Web-ready and print-resolution files
+• Multiple formats: Web-ready and print-resolution files

-• Usage Rights: Clear licensing for promotional use
+• Usage rights: Clear licensing for promotional use

-• Archival Access: Long-term cloud storage for future needs
+• Archival access: Long-term cloud storage for future needs

 Book Professional Event Photography in the DMV

-Event Photography Services Throughout the DMV:
+Event Photography Services Throughout the DMV

 • Washington, DC: National Mall events, museum gatherings, embassy celebrations